waleedmebane/allsembly-prototype/docs/programmer_s_guide.rst

     Easy to use Python bindings to the Graphviz library.

 json-rpc
     A library for a simple form of remote procedure call (RPC) that is used for communication between the web client software and the server (CGI) software.
-In the future the code using this should be improved to validate data and to ensure that the types of functions on client and server sides matche.
+In the future the code using this should be improved to validate data and to ensure that the data types of functions on client and server sides match.
 See :ref:`User data validation and type safety`.

 Werkzeug
     This provides classes for reading web CGI request data and constructing response data conveniently.
 It also has a built-in, simple web server that can be used to play with the software without installing Apache.